ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

   * Remote Control within SCCM is this is configured in a hybrid deployment
   * Microsoft Teams assuming the user can share the desktop

-Table 77 Operational Support Design Decisions for all agencies and implementation types.
+Operational Support Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---